Cole Toner: The Arizona Cardinals

-Toner was drafted by the Arizona Cardinals in the fifth round (170th overall) in the 2016 NFL draft.
+Toner was selected by the Arizona Cardinals in the fifth round (170th overall) in the 2016 NFL draft.
 On May 2, 2016, he signed a four-year contract with the Cardinals.
 On September 2, 2017, Toner was waived by the Cardinals.

 Cincinnati Bengals

 On September 4, 2017, Toner was signed to the practice squad of the Cincinnati Bengals.
 He was released on September 29.

 New England Patriots

 On October 9, 2017, Toner was signed to the New England Patriots' practice squad.
 He was placed on the practice squad injured reserve list on October 12 and released four days later on October 16.

 Los Angeles Chargers

 On November 7, 2017, Toner was signed to the Los Angeles Chargers' practice squad.
 He signed a reserve/future contract with the Chargers on January 1, 2018.

 Toner only saw play in one game during the 2018 season, a Chargers' Week 1 loss to the Kansas City Chiefs.
 Although he stayed on the roster, he was inactive for the rest of the season.

 On August 2, 2019, Toner was marked waived/injured by the Chargers and placed on injured reserve.
 He was waived with an injury settlement on August 7, but was re-signed to the practice squad on October 16.
 Toner signed another reserve/future contract with the Chargers on December 30.

 On September 5, 2020, Toner was released by the Chargers and signed to the practice squad the next day.
 He was elevated to the active roster on October 3 for the team's Week 4 game against the Tampa Bay Buccaneers, but did not play and was reverted to the practice squad after the game.
 He was promoted back to the active roster on October 31.
 He went on to play in ten games that season, starting in three.